yinonavraham/go-profiling-demo/steps/step7/README.md

 ----

-Continue to [step 8](../step8/README.md), see how to expose monitoring values.
+Continue to [step 8](../step8/README.md), see how to add a custom profile.